batmany13/github-ci/README.md

 This supports waiting for a few items

-* Heroku Review App - wait for a review app to be launched
+* Deployment App - wait for deployment to pass

+## To be implemented

 * Runscope - trigger a runscope test and wait for it to complete
 * Ghost Inspector - trigger a ghost inspector test and wait for it to complete